 Guide to Wool

 From traditional knitwear to technical modern baselayers and fleece ideal for outdoor activity, wool has stood the test of time as one of nature’s most versatile and useful fibres.
-In this guide, we’ll talk through the amazing natural properties of wool, it’s inherent sustainability and how to care for your wool garments.
+In this guide, we’ll talk through the amazing natural properties of wool, it’s environmental impact and how to care for your wool garments.

-In 2022 wool made up made up 25% of our entire range, 3% of this which was recycled.
-As we build our 2024 collection, we’re exploring the use of more recycled wool from pre- and post-consumer waste.
+In 2022, wool made up made up 25% of our entire range, 3% of which was recycled.
+As we build our 2024 collection we’re exploring the use of more recycled wool, from pre-and-post-consumer waste.*